-Welcome to the Website of the Greater Manchester Lieutenancy.
-I hope that you will find it helpful and informative of my role and work as Lord-Lieutenant and the contribution made by the Vice Lord-Lieutenant and my Deputy Lieutenants in the day to day life of the County.
+Welcome to the website of the Greater Manchester Lieutenancy.
+I hope that you will find it helpful and informative of my role and work as Lord-Lieutenant and the contribution made by the Vice Lord-Lieutenant and my Deputy Lieutenants in the day-to-day life of the County.

-All of us living and working in Greater Manchester are proud of its heritage as the birth place of the first industrial revolution and the introduction of the famous ‘Spinning Jenny and Mule' and the ‘Water Frame' which transformed the production of cotton and brought wealth and prosperity to this area.
+All of us living and working in Greater Manchester are proud of its heritage as the birthplace of the first industrial revolution and the introduction of the famous “Spinning Jenny and Mule” and the “Water Frame” which transformed the production of cotton and brought wealth and prosperity to this area.

 In 1948 Manchester, and its university, were at the forefront of the new technological age with the invention of the world’s first electronic computer that heralded a further industrial revolution, the impact of which is felt throughout the world.
 The Manchester Baby, also called the Small-Scale Experimental Machine was not intended to be a practical computing engine but was instead designed as a testbed for the Williams tube, the first truly random-access memory.

 Greater Manchester is a metropolitan county and combined authority area in North West England, with a population of 2.8 Million.
 The county was created on 1 April 1974, by the Local Government Act 1972 and was formed of parts of the historic counties of Cheshire, Lancashire and the West Riding of Yorkshire.
 It spans 493 square miles and although geographically landlocked, it is connected to the sea by the Manchester Ship Canal which is still open to shipping in Salford and Trafford.